Twitter Attribute Classification with Q-Learning on Bitcoin Price Prediction: DISCUSSION

 \section{DISCUSSION}

-In this work, we check that the proposed approach has clear advantage for prediction of Bitcoin price in a short time and have limited PC capabilities.
+\bnote{In this work, we have checked that it is better for prediction performance and resource efficiency to extract and use data suitable for price prediction than to use all data in Bitcoin price prediction through tweeter data.
+In particular, for this purpose, even if only the attribute data of the most follower among the data on Twitter was used, the results were much better than the classic approach using all data.
 Furthermore, the model contributes to the literature on tweet sentiment studies and price prediction using reinforcement learning and provides reliable advice for further in-depth analysis.

-However, we also agree that there remains some limitations of our method.
-First, we only used Twitter post data to analyze people's feelings, which may be biased because not all crypto-traders express their opinions on Twitter.
+However, there exist some limitations to the considered approach in this paper.
+First, we only used Twitter posted data to analyze people's feelings, which may be biased since not all crypto-traders express their opinions on Twitter.
 We realize that Bitcoin values are affected by a variety of variables that cannot be captured only through Twitter sentiments.
 Tweets and other social media (e.g., Reddit and Facebook) may be used to extract feelings in the real world, such as through news and other sources including photos and videos from YouTube or TV channels.
-Second, we limited our study by considering only four attributes of Twitter.
+Second, we analyzed the price prediction of Bitcoin by considering only four attributes of Twitter.
 Additional comparison results can be obtained by considering other attributes such as tweet language and tweet poster’s location.
-Finally, the algorithm for the predictive model can be modified by extending it to deep reinforcement learning algorithms.
-Further, considering other sources for sentiment data and other types of cryptocurrencies could also increase the accuracy of predictions.
+In the case of tweet language, most of the data is expressed in one language (e.g., English), so it will not significantly affect the price prediction.
+However, it may be interesting to see how data according to the tweet poster's location affects the Bitcoin price and prediction performance.
+Third, the algorithm for the predictive model can be modified by extending it to deep reinforcement learning algorithms.
+This has the advantage of being able to express the Q-function used in Q-learning more accurately with the deep learning method, so it is expected to help improve prediction performance.
+Finally, considering other sources for sentiment data and other types of cryptocurrencies could also increase the accuracy of predictions.
 All of these things could be our further research.